ibm-cloud-docs/pattern-maximo-on-satellite/networking-architecture.md

-## Architecture decisions for load balancing
+## Architecture decisions for load balancing in Satellite
 {: #network-load-balancing-sat}